 Each teacher is at liberty to assign homework that will enable the student to advance in his learning experience.
 Homework will be graded at the discretion of the teacher.
 Each student is to complete his/her homework assignments when due, and if s/he is absent under normal circumstances, s/he must complete all assignments within one day.
-For extended absences, the student will have one day for each day of absence to make up the work required or otherwise directed by the teacher.
+For extended absences, the student will have one day for each day of absence to make up the work required.
 Exceptions to these guidelines will be determined by prior arrangement only.
 For planned extended absences, please notify your child's teacher a week in advance to allow time to organize the missed work.
-It is the teacher's decision what work can be completed over the planned absence and what work will be handed out when the student returns.
+It is the teachers decision what work can be completed over the planned absence and what work will be handed out when the student returns.